 I encourage you to find a quiet place with as few distractions as possible; however, I realize that most of you will be Zooming in from home-the most distracting place for many of us.
 If you are struggling with engaging online, please come see me to coordinate a strategy that works for your unique situation.
-Please do not plan to conduct your Zoom sessions in an environment that is not conducive to learning-laying down in bed, in your car on a commute, from the kitchen counter while you make breakfast, etc. Essentially, if you wouldn't do it during a face-to-face class, you should avoid doing it on Zoom.
+Please do not plan to conduct your Zoom sessions in an environment that is not conducive to learning-laying down in bed, in your car on a commute, from the kitchen counter while you make breakfast, etc. You should not participate in any behavior while on Zoom that you would not ordinarily participate in during class.